 What A Driver Should Know About DUI Tests

-Avoiding going into too much detail, a DUI/DWI breath test can currently be conducted on suspects without having to obtain a warrant.
+Avoiding going into too much detail, a DUI/DWI breath test for alcohol levels can currently be conducted on suspects without having to obtain a warrant.
 The general situation involves police officers arresting individuals on the suspicion of drinking and driving, bringing individuals to the police station or jail and informing them that refusing to take a breath test can result in being charged with an additional crime.
-Again, this entire process occurs without police officers ever having to obtain a warrant to complete the test.
+Again, this entire process occurs without police officers ever having to obtain a warrant to complete the Breathalyzer test.

 Supreme Court rulings have upheld criminal charges for refusing breath testing, stating this specific test fits within an exception to the requirement of obtaining a warrant.
 With that being said, these same rulings have also established that breath testing is the only exception – urine and a DUI blood test for BAC readings still require officers to obtain a warrant, which means they cannot threaten further legal action should individuals in question refuse to have urine or blood testing completed.

 Because of this exception, it is easy to see why some law enforcement agencies in various states have moved to only offer breath testing for driving under the influence suspects – this type of testing does not require them to obtain a warrant and allows them the opportunity to press additional charges should drivers refuse to complete the testing.
 In order for officers to conduct either of the other two tests, they would have to follow the Constitution and go through the process of obtaining a proper warrant.